timuthy/gardener/docs/api-reference/core.md

 <a href="#core.gardener.cloud/v1beta1.MachineImageVersion">MachineImageVersion</a>)
 </p>
 <p>
-<p>CapabilitiesSetCapabilities is a wrapper for Capabilities
+<p>CapabilitiesSetCapabilities is a wrapper for Capabilities.
-this is a workaround as we cannot define a slice of maps in protobuf we define custom marshal/unmarshal functions to get around this l If there is a way to avoid this, we should do it.</p>
+This is a workaround as we cannot define a slice of maps in protobuf.
+We define custom marshal/unmarshal functions to get around this limitation.
+If there is a way to avoid this, we should do it.</p>
 </p>
 <table>